Our Team

 In 2005, I moved to Stanford University, School of Medicine, Department of Otolaryngology — Head & Neck Surgery.
 I am a faculty member of the Institute for Stem Cell Biology and Regenerative Medicine at Stanford.

 I am the first of my family to attend University.
-I try to promote diversity and equality.
+I try to help build a welcoming, fair, and supportive environment in which people from all backgrounds can thrive.
 I am not perfect, and I encourage my research team members to help me as we all need to set examples to make the world a better place.

 I am no longer allowed (my lab told me!
 I break things) to touch a pipette and operate any of the expensive apparatus in my laboratory.
 This is ok - I like writing papers and to compete for funding.
 I am committed to helping my mentees succeed in any career they decide to pursue.
 I also rely on their feedback to help me on my journey.
 Science is fun and I have the job of my dreams!